Mili-NT/BinBot/binbot_roadmap.md

 ## Project Details:
 - Name: **BinBot**
-- Category: **Data Collection & Analysis**
+- Category: **Data Collection and Security**
 - Creator: **Mili**
 - Maintainers: **KuteKetX**

 ## Project Purpose:
-BinBot monitors the site pastebin for uploaded documents.
-It uses keyword matching, blacklisting, and regular expressions to analyze documents.
+BinBot is intended as a data collection and analysis program.
+Due to the extreme flexibility offered by regular expression pattern matching, BinBot can be used to collect and filter almost any type of data with ease.

 ## Project Intent:
-BinBot is intended as a data collection and analysis program.
-Due to pastebin's popularity among hackers, BinBot was primarily intended to find and document malicious activity.
-However, due to the extreme flexibility offered by regular expression pattern matching, it can be used to collect any type of data.
+BinBot is primarily designed to look for common indicators of malicious activity and detect hackers using pastebin as a hosting service for their malware.
+By analyzing malware hosted on pastebin, a security researcher can detect trends in both malicious spam and classic malware, as well as collecting malware samples for reverse engineering.

 ## Current Features:
 - Multithreaded
+- Malware Indicator Analysis
 - Anti-Ban Capabilities (UA Switching, etc.)
 - Three different filtering methods
 - Configuration Files

 ## Planned Features:
-1. Malware detection via YARA rules
+1. Extensible and customizable malware detection via YARA rules
-2. IP -> Hostname resolver
+2. Trend analysis

 ## Project Insights:
 - 23 Stars